 Curriculum

-Team Up Washington provides free training events open to any coach, athletic director, team mentor, or violence prevention advocate in Washington State who wants to implement Coaching Boys Into Men or Athletes As Leaders.
+Team Up Washington provides free training events open to any coach, athletic director, team mentor, or violence prevention advocate in Washington State who wants to implement Athletes As Leaders.
 All we ask is for a commitment to implement the program with your team.
 Join us and learn how to develop student athletes to become ambassadors for healthy relationships and consent as leaders in their peer communities.

 ABout our Chosen Curriculum